Castro Coleman: Other projects

 He is on the roster of the Mississippi Arts Commission.
 He conducts programs in the area schools teaching the young and old about the blues.
-His latest album The Mississippi Blues Child on the Malaco Records Label debuted at No. 6 on the Living Blues Charts and made the Top 50 for the 2015 year.
-He has been nominated for a Blues Music Award in the category of New Artist Album Debut.
+His latest album The Mississippi Blues Child on the Malaco Records Label debuted at No. 6 on the Living Blues Chart and made the Top 50 for the 2015 year.

 He was cast in Get on Up as the first guitar player for James Brown, playing the role of Les Buie.

-”.
-In 2016 he was cast as the young B.B.
-King on three episodes of the CMT series “Sun Records” and in 2021 he was cast as a blues singer and musician in the movie “Texas Red” performing one of his original songs from his new album “Sippnotized” with special arrangements for the movie.
+In 2016, he was cast as the young B.B.
+King on three episodes of the CMT series Sun Records and, in 2021, he was cast as a blues singer and musician in the movie Texas Red, performing one of his original songs from his new album Sippnotized with special arrangements for the movie.

-In 2018, Coleman opened his own blues club known as Sipp's Place in Magnolia, Mississippi.
-The club was working great and the food was delicious.
-People from all over the world were visiting the club enjoying great live Blues or Gospel shows.
-Unfortunately he had to close it in November 2019.
+In 2018, Coleman opened his own blues club known as Sipp's Place in Magnolia, Mississippi, although he had to close it in November 2019.

 In 2019, among his blues tours and blues club in Magnolia, Castro Coleman came back to gospel with The True Believers.
 After a few years, Castro Coleman and The True Believers released Back to the Roots, recorded live in April 2018 at Prince Of Peace Church, Blytheville, Arkansas.
 It was released on February 1, 2019.